 There are lots of reasons why your cat might be going after plants.
 Whether your cat is trying to play with your plant or ingest it, the behavior is normal and instinctive.

 You probably don’t want your cats eating decorative plants.
-It can be annoying and frustrating, especially when it is harming the plant.
+It can be annoying and frustrating, especially when it harms the plant.
 But if your cat is eating your money tree plant, at least you don’t have to worry about poisoning.

 Featured Image Credit: Mikhail Olykainen, Shutterstock